- MD, West Virginia University, 1985

 Marsh’s research has focused on defining the underlying mechanisms that determine health and disease.
 His research interests include the molecular regulation of longevity and epigenetic controls of aging.
 He holds more than 20 patents or patent disclosures.
 He has mentored more than 50 MD, MD/PhD and PhD doctoral students, post-doctoral researchers and junior faculty, and won a number of Ohio State teaching awards.
 He has been responsible for more than $20 million in National Institutes of Health funding as principal investigator, co-principal investigator, co-investigator, and mentor, and has published more than 150 papers in peer-reviewed journals.

-Dr. Marsh serves on several national scientific advisory committees and on the scientific advisory committee for Caris Life Sciences.
+He has served on national scientific advisory committees for organizations such as the National Institutes of Health, the American Thoracic Society, the Sarnoff Cardiovascular Research Foundation and GlaxoSmithKline.
+He is currently on the Scientific Advisory Board of Caris Life Sciences.
 He is a Fellow in the American College of Physicians and an elected member of the American Society for Clinical Investigation.

 Marsh’s family includes his wife Gail Marsh, a former healthcare administrator, and the couple’s three children: Rachel (husband Caid); Cameron; Matthew; and their two dogs Eva and Max.
 Marsh enjoys reading, writing, walking and meditating.